Logo

 If you'd like to understand the profession a little better, read this edition of our Purposeful Fun Blog post which highlights our dedicated professionals who go above and beyond to connect with patients and foster their recovery.

-• How are Recreational Therapies different from other therapies?
+• How is Recreational Therapy different from other therapies?

 Recreational Therapy (RT) embraces a definition of "health" which includes not only the absence of "illness," but extends to enhancement of physical, cognitive, emotional, social and leisure development so individuals may participate fully and independently in chosen life pursuits.
 The unique feature of RT that makes it different from other therapies is the use of recreational modalities in the designed intervention strategies.
 RT is extremely individualized to each person by his or her past, present and future interests and lifestyle.
 The recreational therapist has a unique perspective regarding the social, cognitive, physical, and leisure needs of the patient.
 Incorporating client's interests, and the client's family and/or community makes the therapy process meaningful and relevant.
 Recreational therapists weave the concept of healthy living into treatment to ensure not only improved functioning, but also to enhance independence and successful involvement in all aspects of life.